 Also, being “nicely aggressive”.
 You are in control of the call.
 When we let others take control of the call through filling silences or storytelling, we are no longer in control.

 If the call is a planned meeting, set an agenda and adhere to that agenda!
 Include timed sections for each discussion and a solid end time.
 It’s nice to be able to give a reason like, “to stay on agenda and respect everyone’s time”.

 Is it really possible to collect all the information needed while keeping calls short and sweet?

 Katelyn: Yes of course!
 The left vs. right side of the brain strategy works best.
 I also like to ask my questions back to back to back.
 Then at the end of the call, confirm that I got everything correct.

 If you allow room for silence in between, people will fill that void with stories or more unneeded information because silence makes people uncomfortable.

-What is a Chatty Cathy and how can you avoid being trapped by callers?
+What is a Chatty Cathy and how can you use call control to avoid being trapped by callers?